 - First card is free (for the main account holder).
 Team member cards cost 3 GBP each.

-- Supports card spending and ATM withdrawals in 55 currencies and 200 countries
+- Supports card spending and ATM withdrawals in over 40 currencies in over 150 countries

 - ATM withdrawals – For UK: £ 200 per month ATM withdrawals free after that 1.75% + 0.50 GBP is charged